AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks

 \subsubsection{Inference}

-Inference queries imply forward passes through billion-parameter models leading to high deployment costs that can be computationally as well as ecologically costly.
+Inference queries imply forward passes through billion-parameter models, leading to high deployment costs that can be computationally as well as ecologically costly.
 The former is particularly important since a multitude of \LLMs fine-tuned to a variety of tasks serve large communities of users.
 As a consequence, mitigating these costs and maximizing the utility for the users should be the prime objective of this stage and results in a difficult multi-objective optimization problem.
 Automated pruning techniques \citep{chen-ijcai20, wang-emnlp20a} can help to reduce this cost.
 In addition, mixed precision \citep{shen-aaai2020a, dettmers-arxiv2022a}, which uses 16 bits (or even less) and 32 bits to represent floating point numbers, reduces memory usage and accelerates computations in training as well as inference~\citep{Yuan-air23a}.
-Similarly, adjusting the maximum number of generated tokens, i.e. the length of a response, or the number of responses, in cases where the user asks for multiple ones, can help to reduce the cost, but might harm the user benefit.
+Similarly, adjusting the maximum number of generated tokens, i.e., the length of a response or the number of responses, in cases where the user asks for multiple ones, can help to reduce the cost but might harm the user benefit.
 Moreover, tuning hyperparameters that affect the randomness of the generated text, such as temperature or top-k adjustments, may increase the utility but naturally can impact the expected number of queries needed to achieve a desired output.
 Notably, advanced decoding strategies \citep{zhao-arxiv23a} including repeated prompting and templates or chain-of-thought related concepts \citep{besta-arxiv23a,ning-arxi23a} may provide noticeable improvements.
-However, searching for them automatically is an open challenge.
+However, automatically optimizing inference via means of \AutoML is still an open challenge.

 Nevertheless, first works in the area of automated prompt engineering exist. \citet{shin-emnlp20a} demonstrate that (approximate) gradient-based optimization can lead to prompts that lead to better results than hand-designed prompts.
 Similarly, \citet{zhou-iclr23a} show that good prompts can be found in an automated fashion via an iterative interplay between several language models where one \LLM suggests prompts or adaptations to prompts and another \LLM rates these prompts.
 In general, prompt engineering is spurred by the phenomenon of in-context learning\citep{brown-neurips20a} allowing \LLMs to adjust their behavior through conditioning on input-output examples as part of a prompt without any changes to the underlying network weights.
 As such, work in the area of automated prompt engineering can also be seen as work in the area of in-context learning.